 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our quarterly scheduled meetings.
-The notices of meetings are posted on the following locations: The SMR's Web Page, on the door of SMR's Clubhouse, and on the Utah Public Notice Website.
-These meetings begin at 7:00pm at the Resort Club House.
+If you want to learn more, please attend any of our regularly scheduled meetings.
+They are scheduled as needed with at least two per year.
+These meetings begin at 6:00 pm at the Resort Club House.

-Skyline Mountain SSD routinely monitors for constituents in our drinking water in accordance with the Federal and Utah State laws.
-The following table shows the results of our monitoring for the period of January 1st to December 31st, 2014 or the most recent sample data.
+Skyline Mountain Special Service District routinely monitors for constituents in our drinking water in accordance with the Federal and Utah State laws.
+The following table shows the results of our monitoring for the period of January 1st to December 31st, 2016 or the most recent sample data.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.